 • They make a fantastic snack for young kids (my son Max is currently 3), packed with healthy olive oil, fun to eat, and easy to carry around.

-• They are great for breading meats and cheeses for baking.
+• They are great for breading meats and cheeses for baking, just crush them.
 Since they contain oil already you don’t have to add any.

 Food image and recipe © Christian Leue.
 Questions?
 Contact email@example.com